What is Coating Thickness Gauge?

 1.1 Coating thickness gauge introduction

-The coating thickness gauge is an instrument for measuring the substrate thickness of surface coating, but the coating thickness gauge in practical application refers to an instrument that can non-destructively measure the metal substrate or a non-metal substrate thickness.
+The coating thickness gauge is an instrument for measuring the surface coating thickness on various substrates.
+To select a coating thickness gauge, we need to know the substrate first.
+Coating thickness gauges that can non-destructively measure the metal substrate or non-metal substrate are most widely used.
 Such as the high-precision coating thickness gauges of magnetic thickness measurement and eddy current thickness measurement principles and ultrasonic coating thickness gauges.

 1.2 Coating thickness gauge application